fluxer/bfp/help/porting_software.md

 - some ports are bundled in a multi-port, xorg-libraries is a good example
 - don't build documentation except man pages and in some cases example files
 - if software offers check via test suite use it
-- don't put packages from the base group in the makedepend array
+- don't put ports from the base group in the makedepend array
-- install packages from base to / not /usr
+- install software to / not /usr
 - glibc supports Linux Kernel version greater or equal to 3.2.0 only

 ## Toolchain build order